Can a company call a ‘no go’ on extractive mining?

-Aviva, a British multinational insurance company, have collaborated with Investec Asset Management and the World Wildlife Fund (WWF), on a report to understand the threats World Heritage sites face.
+Aviva, a British multinational insurance company, has collaborated with Investec Asset Management and the World Wildlife Fund (WWF), on a report to understand the threats World Heritage sites face.
 Together, they uncovered evidence of a new threat – extractive mining.
 They have launched an investor engagement project calling for a ‘no go’ commitment to preserve the sites.

 In October 2015, WWF reported that 31% of natural World Heritage sites are subject to extractive mining, despite protection from the UNESCO World Heritage Convention.
 Furthermore, in Africa these figures have reached alarming levels – 61% of World Heritage sites there are at risk.
 Should these numbers continue to rise the global economy will not be able to avoid the repercussions as 91% of sites provide employment and 84% contribute to education.